6 steps to get sales and marketing working on the same team

 What a lead looks like: Has engaged with content, filled a webform, indicated buying intent by requesting trial/demo

-Leads who qualify as mid-funnel have exhibited buying behaviour and have engaged with marketing collateral.
+Leads who qualify as mid-funnel have exhibited buying behavior and have engaged with marketing collateral.
 Mid-funnel content should be buyer-centric, quality content that is perceived as helpful and not necessarily sales-oriented.

 Bottom of Funnel